 How to Prepare for Dust Storms

 The best thing you can do to avoid a dust storm is to stay indoors.
 However, if you must go outside, keep yourself safe by doing the following:

 Protecting your lungs and avoid breathing in dust

 Wear eyeglasses or goggles that are sealed against your skin

-If you don’t have a mask, immediately cover your nose and mouth with your shirt
+If you don’t have one, immediately cover your nose and mouth with your shirt

 Breathe through your nose to use the natural filtration of your nasal cavity.